webclinic017/Database-design-NOSQL/README.md

  **_Typical use cases_**

- Analytical information in Bigtable - Bigtable is used to store website usage information in Google analytics, which help tracks who is visiting a website.
-When a user clicks on a web page, the hit is stored in a sigle row-column entry that has the URL and a timestamp as the row ID.
+ Analytical information in Bigtable - Bigtable is used to store website usage information in Google Analytics, which help track who is visiting a website.
+When a user clicks on a web page, the hit is stored in a single row-column entry that has the URL and a timestamp as the row ID.

  Google Maps storing geographic information in Bigtable - Used to store longitude and latitude coordinates of geographic points on earth and the moon, allowing users to zoom into and out of places using a 3D- graphical interface.